 The first time you hear someone yell “Happy Folk Fest!” followed by a roar of cheers that rolls across the campground, you’ll feel right at home.

 Drive through the West Gate on South Drive, and then turn right on to Festival Drive.
 You’ll be greeted by a traffic volunteer who will tell you to turn right into the Festival Parking area – not the Festival Campground Parking area.
-This year, you will be queuing up in the Festival Parking area and getting your wristbands at the Main Gate Box Office.
+You will be queuing up in the Festival Parking area and getting your wristbands at the Main Gate Box Office.

 Line up in the Vehicle Staging Area (see map below).
 Don’t worry, the volunteers will help line you up so you get to the Main Gate Box Office in the order you arrived and get you in faster!